-7 Job description format
+6 Job description format

-UCC uses a simple format that allows you to specify the application or executable you want to run, arguments and environment settings, any files to stage in from remote servers or the local machine and any result files to stage out.
+UNICORE uses a JSON format that allows you to specify the application or executable you want to run, arguments and environment settings, any files to stage in from remote servers or the local machine and any result files to stage out.

-A number of sample files can be found in the "samples" directory of your UCC distribution. (on Linux, check also /usr/share/unicore/ucc/samples)
+Several complete job samples can be found in the "samples" directory of the distribution.
+On Linux, check also the /usr/share/unicore/ucc/samples directory.